 Tables should be

-Figures, photos, illustrations should be
+Figures, photos, illustrations and so forth should be

-Guidelines for article types:
+Guidelines for Article Types:

 Original/Research Article

-Original /Research articles employ any type of quantitative or qualitative method of analysis.
+Original/Research articles employ any type of quantitative or qualitative method of analysis.
 Examples include surveys, content analyses, qualitative case studies, bibliometric, and scientometric analyses.
 The word count in an original article must be between 3500 -5500 words, including abstract and references.
 Up to 8 figures and/or tables are included in the main text; additional figures and/or tables can be included as supplemental appendices.
-The abstract is a short structured resume (not exceeding 250 words) of the paper, including Introduction, Methods, Results, and Conclusion.
+The abstract is a short structure resume (not exceeding 250 words) of the paper, including Introduction, Methods, Results, and Conclusion.
 Up to eight essential words, Medical Subject Heading (MeSH) keywords are recommended.
 The original/research article should be presented in the Introduction, Methods, Results, Discussion, and Conclusion sections.

 Review Articles